U.S. Route 1 in Florida: Miami-Dade County

 The road is then named Biscayne Boulevard through the rest of Miami-Dade County as it proceeds north on Biscayne Bay.
 As Biscayne Boulevard, US 1 becomes a one-way pair at an intersection with SR 970.
 Two blocks north, it reaches SR 968 (Flagler Street), the north–south baseline for most of Miami-Dade County.
-US 1 then passes by the western end of Bayfront Park and then intersects Port Boulevard (Northeast 6th Street), providing access to PortMiami, with Miami-Dade Arena at the northeastern end of the intersection.
+US 1 then passes by the western end of Bayfront Park and then intersects Port Boulevard (Northeast 6th Street), providing access to PortMiami, with Kaseya Center at the northeastern end of the intersection.
 For the next few blocks, it passes by Museum Park, with I-395 at the northern end, which also marks the national southern terminus of US 41.
 US 1 continues through Midtown Miami, intersecting with the national southern terminus of US 27 one block south of I-195 next to the Julia Tuttle Causeway.
 North of I-195, the road continues through Miami as a residential road, intersecting SR 944, SR 934, and SR 915 before leaving Miami.
 Moving further inland, the boulevard replaces East Sixth Avenue at 61st Street.
 It enters the village of Miami Shores at North 87th Street.
 Crossing the Biscayne Canal, Miami Shores becomes North Miami.
 In North Miami, it intersects SR 922, leading to the Broad Causeway and SR 916.
 In North Miami Beach, it intersects SR 826 and SR 860.
 The road enters Aventura at Greynolds Park.
 It continues north-northeast through the city of Aventura, curving due north at North 187th Street and northeast at North 203rd Street.
 In Aventura, it intersects SR 856 at the southwest of Aventura Mall, and, after intersecting the former SR 854, it leaves Miami-Dade County.